AU Crystals

 The twelve-sign celestial wheel used in Western astrology to map the sun's apparent path through the year.

 The zodiac is the band of sky that follows the sun's apparent path through the year, divided into twelve signs of thirty degrees each.
-The word comes from the Greek zodiakos kyklos, "circle of little animals," and most of the signs do indeed take their names from creatures: ram, bull, crab, lion, scorpion, fish, and so on.
+The technical name for the sun's path is the ecliptic, and the zodiac is the strip of sky extending roughly nine degrees on either side of it, which contains the apparent paths of the moon and the visible planets as well.
+The word comes from the Greek zodiakos kyklos, "circle of little animals," and most of the signs do indeed take their names from creatures: ram, bull, twins, crab, lion, virgin, scales, scorpion, archer, sea-goat, water-bearer, and fishes.
 Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, and Pisces complete the wheel.